 Thanks to outlets at the base of the lamp, it was easy to plug in electronics at the center bedside table.
 The room also had a small table and two chairs perfect for a take-out meal, or simply a nice spot to lay things out, and get organized.
 The bathroom sink is part of the main guest room, whereas the shower and toilet are in a separate area with a door that can be closed for privacy.

 A complimentary breakfast buffet including hot and cold items like eggs, cereal, fruit, yogurt, juice, and coffee, is served daily in at The Yellowstone Mine Restaurant.
 A steak house, the restaurant is open nightly for dinner too.
-The neighboring Rusty Rail Lounge also serves dinner, and there are an assortment of businesses within walking distance.
+The neighboring Rusty Rail Lounge also serves dinner, and there are plenty of businesses within walking distance.
 Some may close during the winter season, but everything is open in summer.

-If you’re trekking through Yellowstone, there’s a good chance you’ll be staying at least a couple nights, and the coin operated laundry room could come in handy.
+If you’re trekking through Yellowstone, there’s a good chance you’ll be staying at least a couple nights, and the coin-operated laundry room could come in handy.
 Another perk; there’s a microwave and refrigerator in every room, so you don’t have to eat out for every meal.

-After a long day of exploring the park, the indoor, heated pool, hot tub and sauna can quickly become the hotel’s most appreciated amenity.
+After a long day of exploring the park, the indoor, heated pool, hot tub and sauna at the Ridgeline can quickly become the hotel’s most appreciated amenity.
 If you’ve got a sweet tooth, the warm cookies at the front desk in the evening are also worth a trip into the lobby to say hello.

-The hotel is pet-friendly.
+Ridgeline Yellowstone Hotel is pet-friendly.
 The pet rate is $20 per day, (for up to three pets) with a $100 per week maximum.
 Along with dogs, other pet types like cats and birds may be accepted at the hotel’s discretion. $5 of each pet fee is donated to the local Humane Society.

 Review and photos by Dana Rebmann.
-Her stay was hosted by the Montana’s Yellowstone Country, but as always her thoughts and opinions are her own.
+Her stay was hosted by Montana’s Yellowstone Country, but as always her thoughts and opinions are her own.